huanglab-cbi/mlqtl/README.md

 ## 1. Overview

-`ML-QTL` is a Python package that leverages machine learning to predict phenotype-associated genes.
-It evaluates the significance of associations between single nucleotide polymorphisms (SNPs) and phenotypes by assessing the predictive performance of regression models.
-The tool provides native support for `plink` binary files, enabling efficient processing of large-scale genomic datasets.
+`ML-QTL` is a machine learning–based Python tool for QTL mapping.
+It assesses SNP–trait associations using regression model performance and identifies candidate QTL regions through a sliding window approach.
+The tool enables efficient gene discovery and supports molecular breeding in crops.

 ## 2. Features